ga-wdi-boston/gh-pages-deployment-guide/README.md

 1. Inspect your deployment in the browser.
 1. NEVER merge `gh-pages` into `master`.

+## Deliverable

+- After deploying your site, paste the URL into the `url.md` file and open a Pull Request.

 ## Deployment Commandments

 - `gh-pages` is not a replacement for grunt serve.